- De novo fatty acid synthesis in plants and animals

 Note: Δ9- desaturase inserts double bounds in the 9-10 position of the fatty acid carbon chain, position numbered from the carboxyl end of the molecule, and:

-if the substrate is palmitic acid, the double bond will appear between n-7 and n-8 position of the chain (in this case numbered from the methyl end of the molecule), so producing palmitoleic acid, the founder of omega-7 series;
+if the substrate is palmitic acid, the double bond is inserted between n-7 and n-8 position of the chain (in this case numbered from the methyl end of the molecule), so producing palmitoleic acid, the founder of omega-7 series;

 - It may be esterified into complex lipids.